Ferxs/ferxs/README.md

-## Hi, I'm Fer! 👋
+## Hola, soy Fer! 👾
-Actualmente soy estudiante de desarrollo de software...
+Estudiante de Desarrollo de Software | El Salvador

 <!--
 **Ferxs/ferxs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.